pleabargain/fastapi_simple_db/README.md

 # TODO
 * currently post requests are not being saved
+* use more dummy data from sites like mockaroo
 * figure out how to document the various API commands!
 Ack!

 # why http?